MPcooray/Grayscale-conversion/README.md

 - For CUDA builds, ensure the CUDA toolkit version matches your driver and GPU.
 - Always open PPM/PGM files in binary mode in code (`"rb"`/`"wb"`).

-**License**
-No license specified.
-Add one if you plan to publish or share this code.